 Caelan Johnston is a junior at Georgetown University pursuing a degree in Justice and Peace Studies with a focus on conflict transformation and sociology.
 Caelan has been with tPP since December 2020, joining as a pre-coder.
 Caelan hopes to hone her research skills and to fully immerse herself in the legal aspects of political violence with the project.
 Caelan is also a part of The Global Campaign for Peace Education.

-Zion Miller is a Senior at Miami University majoring in International Studies and Comparative Religion, combining the two with a focus on extremism and radicalization.
-Zion has been a member of the tPP since Fall 2019, is a member of Miami Mock Trial, and previously worked for the Iowa Senate.
+Zion Miller is a first year law student at Indiana University’s Maurer School of Law.
+He has been a member of tPP since Fall 2019, was a member of Miami University’s mock trial team, and has interned for the Kenton County Prosecutor’s Office in Covington, Kentucky.
 By participating in tPP, he hopes to learn more about the prosecution of extremism and eventually start a career in either law or policy.

-Ellie Piszel is a junior at Miami University pursuing a degree in linguistics, with a focus in sociocultural linguistics, as well as a degree in sociology, with a focus in criminology, and a Spanish minor.
-Ellie has been with tPP since Summer of 2020 and has focused on pre-coding, coding, and working on the summer uprising cases.
+Ellie Piszel is a senior at Miami University pursuing a degree in linguistics, as well as a degree in sociology, with a focus in criminology, and a Spanish minor.
+Ellie has been with tPP since Summer of 2020 and has focused on pre-coding, coding, and working on the summer uprising cases and Capitol riot cases.
 She hopes to learn more about the criminal justice system in the U.S. especially in relation to terrorism.
 She also hopes to grow in her research abilities through this project.
-Ellie is also a copyeditor for The Miami Student and is currently an intern for Butler County Adult Probation.t.
+Ellie has also been an intern for Butler County Adult Probation.

 Varshini Regupathy is a freshman at Georgetown University pursuing a degree in Business and Global Affairs, with a minor in Justice and Peace Studies.
 Varshini has been with tPP since March 2021, and has served as a pre-coder with the project.
 At tPP, she hopes to gain more experience in the legal field and knowledge about the criminal justice system in general.
 After graduation, she hopes to pursue a law degree and a career in the field of criminal justice.